googleapis/google-cloud-cpp/doc/cutting-a-release.md

 git remote show upstream
 ```

-Through this document we will use this variable to represent the release name:
+Throughout this document we will use this variable to represent the release
+name:

 ```bash
 # Use the actual release prefix (e.g. v0.5) not just `N`.